Master's Programme in Applied Physics

 - Develop skills in applied physics with a focus on semiconductor technology, smart materials, superconductors, experimental physics instrumentation, and computational physics, including data analysis of experiments.

-- Learn the basic theory, problem solving practices, and computational and experimental methods of applied physics.
+- Learn the basic theories, problem solving practices, and computational and experimental methods of applied physics.

 - Utilise physics in the development of various fields, including clean energy, communication and information technologies, and health and environmental sciences.